-Have you ever found yourself in a situation where you had to shoot at low light but couldn’t use your flash?
+Have you ever found yourself in a situation where you had to shoot low light photography without flash?
 It happened to me in some events, one of them was a night wedding in the countryside.

-These challenging situations usually happen at events when the flash is annoying some of the participants and guests or when babies are involved.
+These challenging situations of having to shoot low light photography without flash usually happen at events when the flash is annoying some of the participants and guests or when babies are involved.
 On those occasions, I feel as if someone tied my arm behind my back (only one of them, the other is holding the camera).
 With these limitations, I have to change the way I shoot photos.
 I am happy to share with you a few things you can do if you find yourself in situations of this kind.

-The first thing you can try is to open your aperture wide.
-If you know about your predicament in advance, you should choose a lens with a wide aperture that you are comfortable to work with (keep in mind that not all wide aperture lenses will be good for you, there is a trade off and you need to compromise over things).
+The first thing you can try to nail that low light photography without flash is to open your aperture wide.
+If you know about your predicament in advance, you should choose a lens with a wide aperture that you are comfortable to work with (keep in mind that not all wide aperture lenses will be good for you, there is a tradeoff and you need to compromise over things).
 When you work with this low f stops (wide apertures), you should keep in mind that they are usually making the background blurry.
 This is great for isolating your subject and making it pop in the photo, however, if you forget about this, you might lose important parts of the image that you wanted sharp.
 Just try to remember and take care.

 I am not the biggest fan of using high ISO values because the images get noisy.
-But extreme situations call for extreme measures!
+But extreme situations like low light photography without flash call for extreme measures!
 A high ISO value of 800 or higher will be helpful in this case.
 It is always good to know that you can reduce the noise in post-processing.
 And good news: using Lightroom for dealing with noise is easy.
 In the Develop module, under the Detail section, you will find several interesting slides dedicated to Noise reduction: Luminance and Color Noise slides.

 The Luminance Noise is the general noise caused by the brightness of the image, Color Noise is the color dots you see when you zoom in on an image that you shoot at high ISO.
 You can see them easier in the shadows of an image.
 Before starting to work on reducing the noise it is better to zoom in on the image by clicking the 1:1 in the Navigator and selecting on it the area you want to focus in.